LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Analysis of Soft Thinking Behavior

 \subsection{Output Probability of Soft Thinking}

-We first analyze the model’s output probability in the identified soft steps by conducting three distinct forward passes and extracting their output probabilities: one with the entire Soft Token, $P_{\mathbf{st}}$, one with the highest probability token within the Soft Token, $P_{1}$, and another with the second highest probability token in the Soft Token set, $P_{2}$.
-We then compute the Jensen-Shannon (JS) Divergence to quantify the variation in prediction behavior resulting from these different inputs:
+We begin by examining the model’s output probabilities during identified soft steps by conducting three separate forward passes and observing their outcomes: one pass uses the entire Soft Token, denoted as $P_{\mathbf{st}}$, while the other two use the highest and second-highest probability tokens within the Soft Token, denoted as $P_{1}$ and $P_{2}$, respectively.
+We employ Jensen-Shannon (JS) Divergence to measure the variation in prediction behavior resulting from these distinct inputs.

-Here, $KL(P||Q)$ denotes the KL divergence between probability distributions $P$ and $Q$. $Q_i$ is the mid-point distribution: $Q_i=\frac{1}{2}(P_{\mathbf{st}}+P_{i})$.
-A near-zero JS divergence suggests that the model’s prediction behavior during a Soft Thinking step closely aligns with the outcome when considering just that particular token.
-This implies that the single token in the Soft Token set has a substantial influence on the model’s reasoning process during these steps.
-Conversely, a high JS divergence indicates that the token merely contributes to the Soft Thinking process, suggesting a more distributed or collaborative influence among multiple tokens.
-We plotted the JS divergence alongside the normalized entropy of the Soft Token and the probability of the first and second token.

-As suggested in prior works~\citep{DBLP:journals/corr/abs-2505-15778, DBLP:journals/corr/abs-2505-23648}, if the LLM is exploring different reasoning paths simultaneously, the final probability distribution for the Soft Token is expected to be a linear combination of individual token forward results:

-In such cases, the JS divergence would be negatively correlated with the probability of the corresponding individual token.
-However, as shown in Figure~\ref{fig:hard_vs_soft_div}, this relationship is not strongly observed.
-Instead, the JS divergence between the Soft Thinking result, $P_{\mathbf{st}}$, and the highest probability token thinking result, $P_1$, shows a highly concentrated distribution around 0.
-This suggests that the prediction of Soft Thinking closely mirrors that of Token Thinking, which only considers the top-1 token.
-Specifically, when the entropy is less than 0.05 or the probability of the top-1 token exceeds 0.7, the JS divergence consistently approaches zero.
-In contrast, the JS divergence between the Soft Thinking result, $P_{\mathbf{st}}$, and the second-highest probability token thinking result, $P_2$, frequently approaches the maximum value of JS divergence, $\log 2$, indicating that the second-highest probability token has limited influence on the Soft Thinking process.
+As shown in Figure~\ref{fig:hard_vs_soft_div}, the JS divergence between the Soft Thinking result, $P_{\mathbf{st}}$, and the highest probability token thinking result, $P_1$, shows a highly concentrated distribution around 0.
+This suggests that the model’s prediction during a Soft Thinking step closely matches the outcome with just the specific token, implicating a significant influence of the top-1 token on the model’s reasoning process.
+In contrast, the JS divergence between the Soft Thinking result, $P_{\mathbf{st}}$, and the second-highest probability token thinking result, $P_2$, frequently approaches the maximum value of JS divergence, indicating that the second-highest probability token has limited influence on the thinking process.